josuneha/AzureBigData-analytics/Hands-on lab/Before the HOL - Big data and visualization.md

 In this exercise, you will setup your Azure Machine Learning Experimentation and Model Management Accounts and get your project environment setup.

-1. Navigate to the Azure Portal
+1. Navigate to the Azure Portal.

-2. Select **Create a resource**
+2. Select **Create a resource**.

     ![Select create a resource](media/create-a-resource.png)

-3. Select **AI + Machine Learning** and then select **Machine Learning Experimentation**
+3. Select **AI + Machine Learning** and then select **Machine Learning Experimentation**.

     ![Select Machine Learning Experimentation](media/select-machine-learning-experimentation.png)

 4. On the ML Experimentation blade, provide the following:

-    - Experimentation account name: Provide a name for your experimentation account
+    - Experimentation account name: Provide a name for your experimentation account.

-    - Subscription: Select your Azure subscription
+    - Subscription: Select your Azure subscription.

-    - Resource group: Select the resource group you previously created
+    - Resource group: Select the resource group you previously created.

     - Location: Select the region nearest to where you deployed your Data Science VM.
 It’s OK if they are not in exactly the same region, but try to select a region that is close to minimize latency.

-    - Number of seats: Leave at 2
+    - Number of seats: Leave at 2.

-    - Storage account: Select create new and provide a unique name for the new storage account
+    - Storage account: Select create new and provide a unique name for the new storage account.

-    - Workspace for Experimentation account: Provide a unique name for the workspace
+    - Workspace for Experimentation account: Provide a unique name for the workspace.

-    - Assign owner for the workspace: Leave the owner assigned to you
+    - Assign owner for the workspace: Leave the owner assigned to you.

-    - Create Model Management account: Leave checked
+    - Create Model Management account: Leave checked.

-    - Account name: Provide a name for your model management account
+    - Account name: Provide a name for your model management account.

-    - Model Management pricing tier: Select the DEVTEST pricing tier
+    - Model Management pricing tier: Select the DEVTEST pricing tier.

     ![Complete the form using the options as outlined above](media/machine-learning-experimentation-creation-form.png)

 5. Select **Create** to provision the Experimentation and Model Management Service.
 The deployment should take about 2 minutes.

-6. When the deployment completes, navigate to your resource group and confirm that you see an instance of Machine Learning Experimentation and Machine Learning Model Management
+6. When the deployment completes, navigate to your resource group and confirm that you see an instance of Machine Learning Experimentation and Machine Learning Model Management.

     ![You should see both the Machine Learning Experimentation and Model Management servicces in your resource group](media/machine-learning-experimentation-and-model-management.png)